CommonAccord/Site-Source/Doc/Service/Sec/IP_Library.md

 SP.Ti=Supplier’s Intellectual Property

-SP.0.sec=If {Supplier} intends to exclude any Intellectual Property from the assignment in Section {6.2.3} above, it must list such Intellectual Property on {Schedule_F} hereto, Supplier’s Reserved Intellectual Property, and obtain a {Company} representative’s signature on {Schedule_F} before incorporating Supplier’s Intellectual Property into the {Services} and/or any deliverables under {this_Agreement}. {Supplier} will own approved "Supplier’s Reserved Intellectual Property” reflected on a properly executed {Schedule_F}.
+SP.0.sec=If {Supplier} intends to exclude any Intellectual Property from the assignment in Section {IP.CP.Assign.Xref} above, it must list such Intellectual Property on {Schedule_F} hereto, Supplier’s Reserved Intellectual Property, and obtain a {Company} representative’s signature on {Schedule_F} before incorporating Supplier’s Intellectual Property into the {Services} and/or any deliverables under {this_Agreement}. {Supplier} will own approved "Supplier’s Reserved Intellectual Property” reflected on a properly executed {Schedule_F}.
 However, {Supplier} grants {Company} a fully-paid, perpetual, irrevocable, world-wide, non-exclusive license to:

 SP.1.sec=prepare derivative works from Supplier’s Reserved Intellectual Property (using either {Company}'s own employees or independent contractors);